parmeetk2005/Snake-Game/README.md

-# Classic Snake Game (Vanilla JavaScript, Deterministic Logic)
+# Classic Snake Game (JavaScript, Deterministic Logic)

-This repository contains a minimal, fully functional implementation of the classic Snake game built using only vanilla HTML, CSS, and JavaScript.
+This repository contains a minimal, fully functional implementation of the classic Snake game built using only HTML, CSS, and JavaScript.
 The project focuses on deterministic game logic, testability, and clean separation between game engine and rendering.

 No external libraries or frameworks are used.